Artoriuz/glsl-pixel-clipper/README.md

 ~~The main difference between this and the built-in anti-ringing functionality is that this shader works with polar filters.~~
 [Looks like polar AR is now supported in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/505), so these shaders shouldn't really be needed anymore.

-Use the 12-tap variant for any filter with radius greater than 2.
+Use the 12-tap variant for any filter with radius greater than 2 if you don't want a "cut-off" impulse response.
+The standard 4-tap shader is better at eliminating ringing though.

 You can also use an experimental weighted version that allows you to weight distant pixels differently, which is an idea salvaged from [here](https://code.videolan.org/videolan/libplacebo/-/merge_requests/505).